Interstate 81: History

-I-81 roughly parallels the Great Indian Warpath, an old Indian trail that connected New York to the Piedmont via Virginia and West Virginia.
+I-81 roughly parallels the Great Indian Warpath, an old Indian trail that connected New York to the Piedmont region of the southeastern United States via Virginia and West Virginia.
 A series of roads linking Virginia to Maryland through Martinsburg were present on maps as early as 1873.
 New York was originally served by New York State Route 2 (NY 2), a road built in 1924; NY 2 was replaced by US 11 in 1927.
 A highway that largely followed the path of US 11 was built and became known as the Penn-Can Highway.
-On August 14, 1957 the highway was redesigned as I-81.
-In New York, the first segments of I-81 were begun in 1954.
+On August 14, 1957, the highway was redesigned as I-81.
+In New York, the first segments of what would become I-81 were begun in 1954.
 In Maryland, the Interstate was begun with the Hagerstown Bypass in the mid-1950s.
 After several bouts of expansion, the freeway was completed from US 40 (now Maryland Route 144 [MD 144]) to the Pennsylvania state line in 1958 and marked as I-81 in 1959.
 Bidding on contracts in West Virginia opened in July 1958.
 In Virginia, the first Interstate hearing was held in February 1957.
 At the end of 1957, construction began on a 1 mi stretch near Buchanan, Virginia.
 A 4 mi section of the Interstate opened in 1959.
 A stretch in Harrisonburg was opened as well.
 By late 1963, 85 mi in Virginia were open.